renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/secret.md

 ## Recommendation
 We would recommend specifying `--skip-dirs` for faster secret scanning.
-In container image scanning, Trivy walks the file tree rooted  `/` and scans all the files other than [built-in allowed paths][builtin-allow].
+In container image scanning, Vul walks the file tree rooted  `/` and scans all the files other than [built-in allowed paths][builtin-allow].
-It will take a while if your image contains a lot of files even though Trivy tries to avoid scanning layers from a base image.
+It will take a while if your image contains a lot of files even though Vul tries to avoid scanning layers from a base image.
-If you want to make scanning faster, `--skip-dirs` and `--skip-files` helps so that Trivy will skip scanning those files and directories.
+If you want to make scanning faster, `--skip-dirs` and `--skip-files` helps so that Vul will skip scanning those files and directories.
 You can see more options [here](../configuration/others.md).

 `allow-rules` is also helpful.
 See the [allow-rules](#allow-rules) section.